MASTER COURSE SYLLABUS

 General Brake Systems Diagnosis

-- Identify and interpret brake system concern; determine necessary action.
+- Identify and interpret brake system concerns; determine needed action.

-- Research applicable vehicle and service information, vehicle service history, service precautions, and technical service bulletins.
+- Research vehicle service information including fluid type, vehicle service history, service precautions, and technical service bulletins.

 Hydraulic System Diagnosis and Repair